A little bit about me...

 I am a wife and a dog mom.

 I didn't start out painting in watercolor.
 I actually started with acrylics.
 I never tried oils due to the smells.
 I suffer from chronic pain and have various health issues (some of which includes pain in my hands and arms) and when it all started I gave up painting (and many other things) altogether.
 I can no longer paint for extended periods of time and I found that having to stop often became not worth the effort.
 Having the paints constantly drying up was so wasteful and the cleanup after just added to my pain.
 I decided to see if watercolor would be an easier option for me.
-While I still have to work around pain levels, I have found that the cleanup is easier and I am able to start and stop as I need to without wasting paints/supplies.
+While I still have to work around pain levels and for short periods of time, I have found that the cleanup is easier and I am able to start and stop as I need to without wasting paints/supplies.
 So that alone makes it a better option for me.
 There's also just something about watching the paints move in the water across the paper that I love.
 It was definitely a learning curve and so different than acrylics.
 I had to unlearn the way I painted.
 Painting in watercolors is basically doing everything opposite the way I would with acrylics.
 I know that many people find watercolors to be challenging ...
 It's not the easiest trying to fix mistakes made and you can't just paint over them like you can with acrylics.
 I've admittedly had to start completely over on paintings many times in frustration.
 Watercolors can be unpredictable but that's also the beauty of them.
 They have become my preferred painting medium ...
 Well that and digital watercolor.

 Thanks again for checking out my website and for your interest in my artwork.